Abstract Submission Guidelines:

 - Please note that abstracts must be SUBMITTED before the deadline in order to be sent to review for inclusion in the Scientific Programme.

 Declaration of Consent to Publication and Assignation of Copyright

-- The Abstract Submitter warrants and represents that he/she is the sole owner or has the rights of all the information and content (“Content”) provided to SG-ANZICS 2018 and Kenes MP Asia (Hereafter: “The Organisers”).
+- The Abstract Submitter warrants and represents that he/she is the owner or has the rights of all the information and content (“Content”) provided to SG-ANZICS 2020 and Kenes MP Asia (Hereafter: “The Organisers”).
 The publication of the abstract does not infringe any third party rights including, but not limited to, intellectual property rights.

 - The Abstract Submitter grants the Organisers a royalty-free, perpetual, irrevocable non-exclusive license to use, reproduce, publish, translate, distribute, and display the Content.

 - The Organisers reserve the right to remove any publication of an abstract which does not comply with the above.